New OPM Crackdown Law Has Higher Ed on Notice

 “We really thought there had to be some guardrails,” Green-Stephen explained.
 “The guardrails will help determine in advance if these OPMs will have a positive or adverse impact on the campus, and whether the partnership meets our stated enrollment and financial goals.
 It ultimately goes back to trying to ensure student satisfaction and success.”

-So far, St. Cloud State University and Minnesota State College Southeast are the only two public schools under Green-Stephen’s umbrella to adopt OPMs — they’re both working with Dallas-based Academic Partnerships on three online degree programs in business, engineering and nursing.
+So far, St. Cloud State University and Southwest Minnesota State University are the only two public schools under Green-Stephen’s umbrella to adopt OPMs — they’re both working with Dallas-based Academic Partnerships on three online degree programs in business, engineering and nursing.
 Although the universities have offered tuition-sharing and other incentives in the past, starting July 1 they’ll be limited by law to a more straightforward relationship that bans some terms of their previous contracts with Academic Partnerships.
 Green-Stephen said the university system has no plans to add other schools to its OPM pilot.

 “To be clear, this isn’t stopping our schools from having an OPM, it’s just very specific about the type of OPM and the type of partnership you can have,” she said.